The main intention of this article is to try to dispel some of the fears and misconceptions that seem to exist around shamanism.

 One unique human activity is to seek understanding around the meaning of life.
 Myths were once used to understand the world and were instrumental to how people related to others, themselves and Nature.
 Myths today are largely regarded as nonsensical tales no longer valid to explain our cosmology.
 What many fail to realise is that modernity itself is a myth.
 Modern science, logic and reasoning are thought to explain everything and have formed our cultural features.
 While the modern myth has brought along many wonderful advantages, we have not escaped many human difficulties.
 The soul has largely been stripped out of our world, to be replaced by data, evidence, scientific knowledge and machine driven measurement.

-There are huge gaps in our understanding and it is not good enough to be told science will fill those gaps, or that we can buy our way out of problems.
+There are huge gaps in our understanding and it is not good enough to be told science will fill all those gaps, or that we can buy our way out of problems.
 It is the ego that is addicted to analysing, to reasoning and defining.
 Such addiction can be reinforced by science and modernity.
 What cannot be seen, touched or measured falls outside the range of our culture’s acceptance of ‘truth’, but there are forces whose composition is beyond measure and whose nature is not known to science.
 We can only use words like ‘spirit’ and ‘shamanism’ to represent such forces and we can only feel, not measure, the soul arriving back into our culture, our world.

 Many culturally specific practices can be found in shamanism, as well as common aspects practiced across cultures.
 Typically in the west, serious shamanic practitioners work within a number of shamanic principles.
 While there are variations in individual style, practitioners tend to deploy similar methods.
 All authentic practitioners work in partnership with spirit allies.